How Old Do You Have to Be to Serve or Bartend in Oregon?

 Steps to Obtain an Alcohol Service Permit

-- Complete an OLCC-Approved Training Program – Employees must take an approved Alcohol Server Education course.
+- Complete an OLCC-Approved Training Program – Employees, including both servers (18+) and bartenders (21+), must take an approved Alcohol Server Education course.
 These courses train workers on responsible alcohol service, legal regulations, and safety practices.

 - Pass the OLCC Exam – After completing training, individuals must pass an OLCC-administered test.